The 10th international conference on Machine Learning and Artificial Intelligence applications,

 Have a great time Prague, the city that never sleeps

 You can feel centuries of history at every corner in this unique capital.
-We'll invite you to get a taste of our best pivo (that’s beer in Czech) and then bring you back to the present day to party at one of the local clubs all night long!
+We'll invite you to get a taste of our best pivo (that’s beer in Czech) and then bring you back to the present day at our networking event.

 The main conference as well as the workshops will be held at O2 Universum.